Disclosure: As an Amazon Associate EssentialPicks earn from qualifying purchases.

 Related: How Wacom Pens work

-Cables are flimsy, distracting and usually the first thing to get damaged – no matter what the device is.
-The wireless technology is not competent enough as of now to transfer real-time image and pen data.
+Cables are flimsy, inconvenient and usually the first thing to break.
+The wireless technology is not competent enough to replace cables.
 So most of the devices aim to minimize wires.

 The cables including the AC adapter is long enough for most of the people and you will not have issues even if your CPU is away from the desk.

 As you may have observed by now, Wacom Cintiq 16 does not have any customizable buttons on the tablet.
-If you really want to use shortcut keys – then you will need the Expresskey remote.
+If you really want to use shortcut keys – then you will need the Expresskey remote (Amazon).

 The Expresskey has a total of 17 buttons and a touch ring, which gives you more than sufficient buttons to work with.
 Its buttons have different shape and sizes along with little-raised bumps and dots to help identify them without looking.
 It connects wirelessly and works very well.